 On top of this, it is highly likely that the UK will retain these laws or something very similar even after their exit.

-If you fail to comply with the GDPR you can be fined up to 4% of your total yearly revenue.
+If your setting is not GDPR compliant, you can be fined up to 4% of your total yearly revenue.
 If that sounds scary, I guess it’s because it could be.

-But so long as you’re clued up now, and you start to put in some work to make sure you’re ready for it, it’s incredibly unlikely that this will happen to a business like yours.
+But so long as you’re clued up now, and you start to put in some best practices to make sure you’re ready for it, it’s incredibly unlikely that this will happen to a business like yours.

 The most important thing you can do is to make sure that you know what personal data you hold on parents, children, and staff right now, as well as where it came from and who can access it.